iamawatermelo/landtable/README.md

 # landtable

 > [!NOTE]
-> Landtable is not finished.
-No support is available.
-Do not use
-> Landtable right now.
-> In particular, some information may be inaccurate and features are
-> missing.

-> [!NOTE]
 > This special version of Landtable built for High Seas is licensed
 > under the GNU Affero General Public License.
 > https://www.gnu.org/licenses/agpl-3.0.en.html#license-text